-Credits: 10 Grade: 10 - 12 CSF III UC/CSU:
+Credits: 10 Grade: 10 - 12

+CSF III UC/CSU:

+course is on diagnosis and factory reco mmended renair and service o of the American engine

 The emphasis of this course is on diagnosis and factory recommended repair and service of the American engine and drive trains.
 There will be class work as well as shop work.
 The majority of class time will be spent in shop.
 Safety tests and work clothes are required.